harshaltilay/ExpenseJournal/README.md

 7) Android Studio IDE

-* Typically MVP approach is perfect match for building this small two screens only app.
+* Typically MVP approach is perfect match for building sucha a small two screens only app.
-* We also know MVVM is even better when dealing with remote data sources yet it is good only when app is relatively small (between 5- 10 screen max)or code management goes beyond..
+* We can also use MVVM when dealing with remote data sources etc... yet it is good only when app is relatively small (between 5- 10 screen max)or testing, team handling and code management simply goes beyond..
+* But CLEAN architecture is there to rescue on every front when things are literally BIGGErrrrrrrrr, and that journey could start with small steps only.
-* I kept this project small  so that it will be easy to understand and implement CLEAN architecture pattern.
+* So I kept this project small, that it will be easy to study, understand, step into and implement CLEAN architecture pattern before we dice into big scale projects.

 ### The code is divided in to five layers of CLEAN architecture pattern.